CDLUC3/mrt-service-release-manifest/README.md

 This is a list of tasks to complete migration of subservice environments from previous Capistrano based deployment to the new `mrt-tomcat-deploy` workflow.

+1. **build ready** - deployable build of Java package and WAR asset is staged in CodeArtifact repository
+1. **manifest ready** - semantic version (build tag) of deployable build is posted in [service release manifest][ReleaseManifest]
 1. **puppet ready** - apply new `uc3_mrt_tomcat_deploy` puppet module to reconfigure Tomcat service directory structure
-1. **build ready** - Maven build of Java package and WAR asset is staged in CodeArtifact repository
-1. **manifest ready** - semantic version (build tag) of deployable build is posted in [service release manifest][ReleaseManifest]
 1. **deploy success** - a full deployment and service restart using `mrt-tomcat-deploy` was successful
 1. **purge cap dirs** - clean up obsolete directories on Tomcat servers formerly used by capistrano